vvvnetem/au__cryptographic-computing/ObliviousTransfer-ElGamal/README.md

 ###  Runnig `mvn` test

-After succesfull installation of the packages Maven test can be run from the project's root with `mvn test -e`.
+After succesfull installation of the packages Maven test can be run from the project's root directory with `mvn test -e`.